willhaberer/react-portfolio/ReadMe.md

 ## Usage

 The application is available on GitHub pages at: https://willhaberer.github.io/react-portfolio/

+This project is outdated, the above link now redirects to my new portfolio located at: https://wh-react-portfolio.herokuapp.com/

 ## Contributing

 Any developer is welcome to give feedback on the project by emailing me at the address listed below.

 ## Testing

 There are no test associated with this project.

 ## Questions

 Any questions can be emailed to me at willhaberer@gmail.com Or, you can find me on [Github](https://www.github.com/willhaberer).